emacsorphanage/anzu/README.md

 ## New Maintainer

-This package has a new maintainer as of March 2020, and based on the valuable contribution of insights and fixes from the author, you should see issues from years past are now getting resolved.
-You may also see instability in the short term.
-Please bear with us!
+This package has a new maintainer as of 2024, @LemonBreezes.
+If you have any questions or concerns, please feel free to open an issue on GitHub or to send me an email.

 ## Screenshot